First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Conclusions

 7. The mass distributions of first-generation mergers strongly reflect the initial distribution of masses after compact object formation.
 Secular evolution plays no major role in shaping these distributions.

 8. When scattering is not taken into account, second-generation mergers show a distribution of $e_\ligo$ similar to that of isolated binaries (peaking around $10^{-6}$).
-Scattering processes, on the other hand, produce a tail in the distribution extending up to $e_\ligo\sim 0.1$.
+Scattering processes, on the other hand, produce a tail in the distribution extending up to $e_\ligo\sim 0.1$, although with low probability.

 9. Second-generation mergers show a distribution of $\chi_\eff$ peaked around 0, consistent with a dynamical origin.
 Without scattering, their distribution of $\chi_\eff$ is fully consistent with that of isolated binaries.